Boiler Service Cost

 Regular servicing of a biomass boiler will ensure it runs efficiently and prevent the system from getting clogged up with ash.

 Warranties on any boiler will normally stipulate that a qualified person carries out at least an annual service to remain valid.
-In addition, if you have received the Renewable Heat Incentive, you are required to carry out a regular service of the biomass boiler in accordance with the manufacturer's instructions.
+In addition, if you received the Renewable Heat Incentive (closed to new entrants in 2022), you are required to carry out a regular service of the biomass boiler in accordance with the manufacturer's instructions.

 biomass boiler in a room